docarray/docarray/README.md

 ## Get Started

-Let's use DocArray and ResNet50 to build a meme image search on [Totally Looks Like](https://sites.google.com/view/totally-looks-like-dataset).
-This dataset contains 6016 image-pairs stored in `/left` and `/right`.
-Images that shares the same filename are labeled as perceptually similar.
+Let's use DocArray and [Totally Looks Like](https://sites.google.com/view/totally-looks-like-dataset) dataset to build simple meme image search.
+The dataset contains 6016 image-pairs stored in `/left` and `/right`.
+Images that shares the same filename are perceptually similar.
 For example,

 <table>
 <thead>